CMPSC350-Computational-Narrative-F2024/project2_ChildrensBook/README.md

 ### `src/main.py`

 The program behind your story generation, including communication with the GPT API.
+If you use additional programs, include them in `src`.

 Final submissions that do not include working code or a (mostly) completed report will be considered `Incomplete`.
 Individuals who do not participate in (most of) the `process` portions of the assignments will have their assignment marked as `Incomplete`.